comcode-org/binmat_rules/README.md

 #### Attacker
 - **TRAP modifier (@)**
   - Can be played face-down on any attacker stack
-  - When combat is initiated, each TRAP modifier revealed (flipped) in initiator's stack discards the top card in the opponent's stack to the initiator's discard pile.
+  - When combat is initiated, each TRAP modifier revealed (flipped) in initiator's stack discards the most recently played card in the opponent's stack to the initiator's discard pile.
-    Then, each remaining TRAP modifier revealed (flipped) in the opponent's stack discards the top card in the initiator's stack to the opponent's discard pile.
+    Then, each remaining TRAP modifier revealed (flipped) in the opponent's stack discards the most recently played card in the initiator's stack to the opponent's discard pile.
 - **WILD modifier (\*)**
   - Can be played face-down on any attacker stack
   - When damage is calculated, bring your attack power to the next highest power of 2.
 If there are no number cards in the stack, the first WILD modifier (\*) is treated as a 2 instead